-Like any great success story, Virginia Community Capital began with a vision: To create jobs, enhance the quality of life, and promote vibrant communities in Virginia’s underserved markets and regions.
+Like any great success story, Virginia Community Capital began with a vision: To create jobs, enhance the quality of life, and promote vibrant communities in historically excluded markets and regions.

 Since then?
 Growth, expansion and partnership.

-Through the power of partnerships and leverage, we have turned that $15 million seed investment into over $900 million of impact in Virginia.
+Through the power of partnerships and leverage, we have turned that $15 million seed investment into over $1.8 billion of impact in Virginia.
 Over the years, VCC has become known for its ability to combine the resources of national, state, and local social investors into successfully funded projects.
 We are, many times, the “first in” on projects designed to positively impact their community.

 We bring a knowledgeable management team with the experience and ability to lead.
 We have support of local governments that are proud to call us partners.
 And we have banks and companies in the private sector that trust us to guide their investment dollars to the right projects, at the right time, in the areas of greatest need.

-Since our founding, VCC-financed projects have created or retained more than 5,500 jobs, financed over 5,000 affordable housing units, and funded nine much-needed healthcare facilities.
-VCC’s staff has provided more than 14,000 hours of free advising.
+Since our founding, VCC-financed projects have created or retained 11,703 jobs, financed 9,999 affordable housing units, supported 28 food access projects, and funded 19 much-needed healthcare facilities.
+VCC’s staff has provided 15,615 hours of free advising.
 All told, more than 7 million square feet of business and housing spaces have been created or rehabilitated with VCC’s leadership.

 And we’re just getting started.
 Let’s do more, together.